patrickromeromccafferty/wetgrain/about.md

 Each issue, selected poets are invited to contribute a short piece of commentary on a poem included in the issue.
 Covers feature commissioned etchings and are hand-printed, making each copy an original print.

+Submissions are open for Issue Six, guest-edited by Nasim Luczaj, Eloise Birtwhistle, & Charles Lang, until the 4th April 2025 (see our submission guidelines [here](submit.mc))

 The magazine was founded by Christian Lemay and Patrick Romero McCafferty.